dustymabe/vagrant-sshfs/README.md

 In order to authenticate back to the host daemon you must either provide your password or use SSH keys and agent forwarding.

+## History

+The inspiration for this plugin came from [Fabio Kreusch](https://github.com/fabiokr) and his [code](https://github.com/fabiokr/vagrant-sshfs) for the original vagrant-sshfs Vagrant plugin.
+The goal of this plugin (as opposed to the old implementation) is to implement SSHFS as a synced folder plugin just like the other synced folder plugins (NFS/RSYNC/SMB/VirtualBox).

+This plugin was developed mainly by copying the code from the NFS synced folder plugin from the Vagrant core code and molding it to fit SSHFS.

 ## Getting Started

 In order to use this synced folder implementation perform the